 Since 1998, immigration law also established detention centres for those who do not have documents.
-Today, an undocumented person risks imprisonment for up to 18 months even though they have not committed any crime, and can be forcibly sent back to their country.
-Immigration laws have allowed many associations, cooperatives, and individuals to make money on immigrants - for example by managing detention and asylum seekers' camps.
+Today, an undocumented person risks imprisonment for up to 12 months (3 if the judge states that there is no social threat or risk that this person might run away) even though they have not committed any crime, and can be forcibly sent back to their country.